richelbilderbeek/djog_unos_2018/.github/ISSUE_TEMPLATE/windows_prefilled_report.md

 - SFML version: 2.5.x

 **The bug**
-Error | File | Line

 <description of what goes wrong>

 **How to reproduce**
-1. Use the following command line argunents: none
+1. Use the following command line arguments: none
 2. Run the newest version of the program
 3. <step to reproduce>
 <more steps needed to reproduce>